-Top tips for when to use open-ended and closed questions for website content
+Tips for using open-ended and closed questions in website content

 Using questions in your content is a great way to get your audience engaging with your website, allowing you to really understand what your audience is looking for, and understand their pain points.